Skip to content

 • The only games industry creative to win awards for game narrative writing (Technical Emmy® for Neverwinter Nights), novels (12 major indie book awards for The Fog Seller), and playwriting (National Endowment for the Arts “New Voices” Playwriting Award for Your Fine Hawk’s Blood).

-• Created the interface that places a circle on the screen at the feet of the active player in a sports game (Tony La Russa’s Ultimate Baseball, 1991), later adopted by television “match moving” technology in TV coverage of football and other sports, and by video games from EA Sports (Madden NFL), 2K Sports (NBA 2K), etc. Today, 34 years after its invention, the “circle at the player’s feet” visual cue is a standard part of TV sports broadcasts.
+• Original designer of the interface that places a circle on the screen at the feet of the active player in a sports game and on television sports broadcasts.
+First used in Tony La Russa’s Ultimate Baseball (1991), later adopted by television “match moving” technology in TV coverage of football and other sports, and by video games from EA Sports (Madden NFL), 2K Sports (NBA 2K), etc.

 • Programmed BASBAL, first interactive baseball game and first use of AI in a sports game, on a PDP-10 mainframe computer (1971).